jfarcher/php-ks-deploy/README.md

 2. Deploy workstation

-⋅⋅ preconfigured PXE install environment required
+2.1.
+Preconfigured PXE install environment required

-⋅⋅ machine boots over network loads its config file and preliminary checks happen (present in inventory, eligible for deployment)
+2.2.
+Machine boots over network loads its config file and preliminary checks happen (present in inventory, eligible for deployment)

-⋅⋅ if all present and correct, machine runs through it's kickstart script.
+2.3.
+If all present and correct, machine runs through it's kickstart script.

-⋅⋅ at the end of the kickstart/install a signal is sent back to the server and the "eligible for deployment" field is marked NULL
+2.4.
+At the end of the kickstart/install a signal is sent back to the server and the "eligible for deployment" field is marked NULL